Rustic Twig and Barnboard Box

 To start this project, you'll need three pieces of barnboard or old fence boards.
 Generally, these are well weathered, but often, they aren't evenly aged.

 That's where the painting comes in.
 Use acrylic craft paints, which come in all kinds of colors.
+Use them to make every color under the sun for your project.

 Generally, I start with a lighter color, like the silver and white, with maybe a bit of the darker colors dabbed on.
 This is the base coat.